luvnft/podsearch/README.md

 ### Realizations:
 - No amount of time optimizing backend will save you from long TTFB (Time To First Byte).
 After spending a week optimizing backend, testing out Vercel and Netlify (Pro and Free tier) trying to get speed-index below 2 seconds.
 Most was futile.
 Finally decided to try Cloudflare, went straight to 1.2 seconds.
+- Unused CSS and third-party script/services can be a pain in the ass to deal with.
+- CDN's are awesome
+- Binary Search is awesome
+- Lazy-loading is king.

+### Optimizations:
+- Assets compression:
+  - Decided to use Brotli Compression to improve transfer time.
+    *Since Brotli was designed to compress streams on the fly, it is faster at both compressing content on the server and decompressing it in the browser than in gzip.
+In some cases the overall front-end decompression is up to 64% faster than gzip.* [Source](https://eu.siteground.com/blog/brotli-vs-gzip-compression/#:~:text=Since%20Brotli%20was%20designed%20to,to%2064%25%20faster%20than%20gzip.)
+  - Only using webp on website due to faster loading speed and better compression during transfer [Source](https://developers.google.com/speed/webp/docs/webp_study#:~:text=From%20the%20tables%20above%2C%20we%20can%20observe%20that%20WebP%20gives%20additional%2025%25%2D34%25%20compression%20gains%20compared%20to%20JPEG%20at%20equal%20or%20slightly%20better%20SSIM%20index.)

 ## Features planned adding:
 ### Do-es